abhipec/FgEC/README.md

 # FgEC-generalization

+## Objective
-generalization ability of FgEC models
+To study generalization ability of FgEC models.